JelmervanL/LAMAS/docs/index.md

 himself by sharing his knowledge too blatantly, they can assassinate him and win the game.

 Our implementation of this game is slightly simplified for practical purposes.
 The first simplification is that agents on team Good do not use the information provided by the voting of other players.
 Only members of team Evil will use this information to reason about the identity of Merlin.
 The second simplification is that agents will always according to their knowledge and reasoning.
 For example, agents of team Evil will never "randomly" lie to confuse players, which is something that happens often in the real game of Avalon.
 There also is no Evil agent that explicitly has the "Assassin" role, as with our implementation both Evil agents always have the same knowledge.
+The proposed quest party of the party leader is also not considered a public announcement about the knowledge of the party leader in our model.

 ## Knowledge and reasoning in our implementation of Avalon